perladvent/perldotcom/content/article/passing-by.md

 Answer: they are [always](https://stackoverflow.com/a/5746000)  passed "by reference" but it would be better to say "aliased" to avoid any confusion with the concept of [references](https://perldoc.perl.org/perlref) discussed earlier.

-This fact is far from obvious, since as you will see in following example, retrieving arguments into new variables (hence assigning by copy) will often make you believe that Perl is "calling by value".
+This fact is far from obvious, since as you will see in the next example, retrieving arguments into new variables (hence assigning by copy) will often make you believe that Perl is "calling by value".

 ## Modifications of variables into subs